piscisvolans/piscisvolans.github.io/poetry.md

 your bad schools and your Jesus billboards,

-your cockroaches and closed minds, the war flags, revised history, and the way
+your cockroaches and closed minds, or the war flags, revised history, and the way
 no one even seemed ashamed of it all.

 You weren't anything like my happy childhood